Women in Tech Awards 2021 Finalist: Nour Rteil

 “Do not be afraid if you feel like you don’t know enough about a certain area, there are so many great resources out there that you can use to help you.”

-“There are so many different areas within the tech sector, if you find something that really interests you don’t be afraid to specialize and find your niche.”
+“There are so many different areas within the tech sector, if you find something that really interests you don’t be afraid to specialise and find your niche.”

 What is Next for Nour?